jasshone/jasshone.github.io/posts/2025-08-19-Beyond-I-Con.md

 ## Limitations and Future Directions

 While our framework successfully unifies diverse representation learning objectives, several limitations warrant discussion.
-Our empirical evaluation focuses primarily on computer vision tasks—the generalizability to natural language processing or graph representation learning remains an open question.

-The computational overhead of certain divergences may limit their practical applicability in large-scale settings.
-Future work should investigate more efficient approximation schemes for geometry-aware divergences such as Wasserstein distances, or develop novel divergences that balance geometric awareness with computational tractability.
+Firstly, we did not thoroughly test the Wasserstein distance primarily because of computational overhead.
+Future work may continue along this direction because of theoretical reasons for why Wasserstein is superior to KL, such as was analyzed by the WGAN paper.

 The theoretical understanding of why certain divergences exhibit training instability in specific formulations remains incomplete.
 A deeper analysis of the optimization landscape, gradient dynamics, and convergence properties under different divergence choices would strengthen the framework and potentially suggest modifications to improve stability.

+Finally, while we created one new loss for Supervised Contrastive Learning in particular by swapping out the cosine similarity kernel for the euclidean kernel, this can be done for any loss which exists which is missing one of the two kernels, such as SimCLR.

 ## Conclusion